 When bonding dissimilar materials, tensile, shear, peel, and compression loads placed on the joint may not be the most significant stress on the bond.
 Every type of metal and plastic expands and contracts with temperature change at different rates.
-The size of the bond area, as well as the size of the parts, can create additionals stresses.
+The size of the bond area, as well as the size of the parts, can create additional stresses.

 In cases where the environmental temperature is expected to vary considerably, a flexible adhesive can absorb stresses from the different expansion and contraction rates.

-There are a variety of options for bonding metal to plastics.
+There are a variety of options to bond plastic to metal.
 Two-component structural acrylics like TA4610 mentioned above are one option.
 Another is a surface activated MMA such as TA4246.
 The initiator is applied to one surface and the adhesive to the other.
 In other cases, instant adhesives such as the original, Permabond 910.